RatterScanner/RatterscannerSite/README.md

 ## Running

 - Run `npm install`
-- Edit the config.json file and add your API key to the apiKey variable
+- Rename the config-example.json file and add your API key to "apiKey": "<apikeyGoHere>",
+- Add the recaptcha site key and secret key to  "captchaKey": "<captchaKeyGoHere>" and "siteKey": "<siteKeygoHere>"
 - Make any other config changes
 - Run `npm run start`.